Fort Monmouth: Location and background

-The post was home to several units of the U.S. Army Materiel Command and offices of the Army Acquisition Executive (AAE) that research and manage Command and Control, Communications, Computing, Intelligence, Surveillance and Reconnaissance (C4ISR) capabilities and related technology, as well as an interservice organization designed to coordinate C4ISR, an academic preparatory school, an explosive ordnance disposal (EOD) unit, a garrison services unit, an Army health clinic, and a Veterans Administration health clinic.
-Other agencies, including the Federal Bureau of Investigation, Federal Emergency Management Agency and the National Security Agency, have presences on the post.
+The post was home to several units of the U.S. Army Materiel Command and offices of the Army Acquisition Executive that research and manage Command and Control, Communications, Computing, Intelligence, Surveillance and Reconnaissance capabilities and related technology, as well as an interservice organization designed to coordinate C4ISR, an academic preparatory school, an explosive ordnance disposal unit, a garrison services unit, an Army health clinic, and a Veterans Administration health clinic.
+Other agencies, including the Federal Bureau of Investigation, Federal Emergency Management Agency and the National Security Agency, had presences on the post.

 The post was selected for closure by the Base Realignment and Closure Commission in 2005.
 Most Army functions and personnel were required to be moved to Army facilities in Maryland—such as Aberdeen Proving Ground—and Ohio by 2011.
 The post officially closed on September 15, 2011.
-However, it was temporarily reopened on December 2, 2012, for the evacuation of the borough of Paulsboro's residents to be temporarily resettled until it was deemed safe for them to move back to Paulsboro, following a freight train derailment on November 30, 2012.
+However, it was temporarily reopened in December 2012 for the evacuation of the borough of Paulsboro's residents following a freight train derailment on November 30, 2012.

+Netflix Studios Fort Monmouth

+In October 2022, Netflix signed to build a major "state-of-the-art" production complex, Netflix Studios Fort Monmouth, on a nearly 300-acre portion of the former army installation, known as Mega Parcel.
+The state has seen an influx of film production and soundstage construction in light of New Jersey's newly expanded film production tax credit program.
+As of March 2024, Netflix had moved into site plan development.

+The Netflix contract was facilitated by the Fort Monmouth Economic Revitalization Authority, the board that oversees redevelopment of the fort.
+The property was purchased for $55 million, with a projected investment of $850 million into construction.
+It is estimated to generate an estimated 1500 permanent jobs for the area.